Hotel Arcata

 The Hotel Arcata is a National Historic Place and fully operational hotel located in Arcata, California.
-It was built to accommodate visitors to Arcata, California, drawn by the Humboldt State Normal School (now Humboldt State University) and delivered by the Northwestern Pacific Railroad.
+It was built to accommodate visitors to Arcata, California, drawn by the Humboldt State Normal School (now California State Polytechnic University, Humboldt) and delivered by the Northwestern Pacific Railroad.
 In 1920 the Redwood Highway, US 101 provided more access to Arcata.

 The hotel was renovated in the 1980s and was acquired by the Big Lagoon Rancheria, becoming the first off-reservation Native American-owned hotel in California.